 This program also involves walking on rocky and uneven terrain in hot and humid conditions.

-Two mandatory orientation meetings prior to departure.
+You must attend two mandatory orientation meetings prior to departure.

 This course will be based at the Bermuda Institute of Ocean Sciences (BIOS).
 Each day students will spend 4-6 hours in the water and on land studying reef environments and preserved beach and dune deposits.
 Upon returning from the field, students will examine their sediment and rock samples in the lab and after dinner the group will summarize their findings for the day, building on what was learned during the course of the program.
 Other possible activities during the week include a visit to the Bermuda aquarium, touring and swimming in island caves, and night snorkeling.